Personal Health care mandate

 Make sure you have health care coverage

-To avoid a penalty, you will need health coverage for each month beginning on January 1, 2020 for:
+To avoid a penalty, you need minimum essential coverage (MEC) for each month of the year for:

 - Your spouse or domestic partner